threefoldtecharchive/info_manual3/wiki/weblets/weblets_presearch.md

 # Presearch

-[Presearch](https://www.presearch.io/)is a community-powered, decentralized search engine that provides better results while protecting your privacy and rewarding you when you search.
+[Presearch](https://www.presearch.io/) is a community-powered, decentralized search engine that provides better results while protecting your privacy and rewarding you when you search.
+This weblet deploys a Presearch node.
+Presearch Nodes are used to process user search requests, and node operators earn Presearch PRE tokens for joining and supporting the network.

 !!!include:weblets_play_go
 - Make sure you have an activated [profile](weblets_profile_manager)